 How long does it take to reimage a computer?
 Perhaps you will ask us.
 Actually, this operation will cost you 20 minutes to 1 hour.
 Please wait patiently.

 To sum up, all ways to reimage computer are told to you.
-Before starting the reimaging, you need to back up your disk data and then take a way to begin the computer reimaging.
-But from the above part, you know system image is also useful to reimage Windows 7 computer in case of system issues.
-Thus, it can be seen that how important a backup is.
-So, back up your computer after purchasing it or set up a backup regularly so that you can use it to restore the system quickly and easily if needed.
+Before starting the reimaging, you need to back up your disk data and then use a way to begin the computer reimaging.
+As a suggestion, you should back up Windows for disaster recovery to avoid reimaging PC.

 If you have any questions when using our software or any suggestions of the way to reimage computer in Windows 10/7/8, please write an email to [email protected] or leave your idea in the comment area.